The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 Chlorhexidine mouthwash is a very commonly used and effective antiseptic treatment, but it can cause brown, greenish or even black staining of your teeth and tongue.
 It can also stain fabric.

 Make an appointment with your dentist if you notice staining on your teeth after using chlorhexidine mouthwash.
 He or she will be able to confirm whether the staining is caused by your mouthwash or something else.
-If it's chlorhexidine staining, your dentist or hygienist can remove it using a special electric toothbrush and gritty toothpaste.
+If it's chlorhexidine staining, your dentist or hygienist can remove stains from your teeth using teeth stain removal tools (a special electric toothbrush and gritty toothpaste).
 Your tongue should go back to its usual colour once you stop using the mouthwash.

 To prevent further staining when you use chlorhexidine mouthwash follow the instructions on the bottle carefully.
 There will be less staining if your teeth are clean before you use the mouthwash.
 Brush your teeth at least half an hour before using the mouthwash.
 Alternatively brush your teeth, rinse your mouth with water, wait five minutes and then use the mouthwash (this is necessary because some ingredients in toothpaste stop chlorhexidine mouthwash from working).